-- Visit the Batek tribe & learn about their lifestyle
+- Visit the Batek tribe & learn about their lifestyle by camping and foraging with them

 - Help conserve caves by exploring limestone caves